blockful-io/shutter-staking/docs/staking-architecture.md

 the first time.
 This is used to calculate the lock period.
 * `mapping(address rewardToken => uint256 rewardPerToken) public
-  currentRewardPerToken`: a mapping from reward tokens to the reward per token to distribute from the `lastUpdateTimestamp` until the current timestamp.
+  currentRewardPerToken`: a mapping from reward tokens to the reward per token to distribute from the `lastUpdateTimestamp` until the current timestamp, i.e the accumulated rewards per token of the current snapshot.

-## Rewards Formula
+## Rewards Calculation Mechanismm

-The rewards are recalculate and accrued every time the keyper interacts with the contract.
+* The rewards are recalculate and accrued every time the keyper interacts with the contract.
 This includes staking, unstaking, and claiming rewards.
+* The `rewardEmissionRate` defines the number of rewards tokens distributed per second.
+This is a fixed rate and determines how many reward tokens the contract allocates every second to be distributed to all the keypers.
+* The reward earned by a user is proportional to the amount they have staked.
+The more tokens a user stakes, the larger their share of the rewards.
+* However, as more users stake tokens, the total supply increases.
+Since the reward rate per second is constant, the reward per token decreases, ensuring a steady overall reward rate but distributing it among more staked tokens.
+* As the total staked amount increases, the reward per token decreases.
+This means each user earns a smaller share of the rewards if more tokens are staked by others.
+This creates a balance where the total rewards distributed per second remains steady, but the individual rewards depend on the user's share of the total staked amount.
+This way, early stakers are rewarded more than late stakers, incentivizing users to stake early.

 The rewards are calculated using the following formula:

-First, we must calculate the reward per token for each reward token of the current snapshot .
-The reward per token is calculated as follows:
+1. First, we must calculate the reward per token for each reward token of the current snapshot, i.e how much reward each staked token has earned since the last update.
+This is done by taking the elapsed time since the last update, multiplying it by the reward rate, and then dividing by the total supply of staked tokens.

 ```solidity
 uint256 rewardPerToken = totalStaked != 0 ? currentRewardPerToken[rewatdToken] +